dendronhq/dendron-site/vault/dendron.rfc.3-standalone-vaults.md

     - dendron.vault.yml
 ```

-This file will be similar to [[dendron.yml|dendron.topic.config.dendron]] but with vault specific properties which are listed below
+This file will be similar to [[dendron.yml|dendron.ref.config.dendron]] but with vault specific properties which are listed below

 -   notes: string
     -   specify where to look for notes
     -   by default, this will be `.` which stands for all files in this directory
     -   you can add multiple rules and standard globbing rules will apply
 -   vault:
-    -   this is similar to the [[vault property |dendron.topic.config.dendron#vault-properties]] of `dendron.yml`
+    -   this is similar to the [[vault property|dendron.ref.config.dendron#vault-properties]] of `dendron.yml`
     -   when a standalone vault is included in a dendron workspace, the vault properties in `dendron.vault.yml` will be merged and take precedence
     -   no `fsPath` property